 Combine these eight ingredients plus a super fun twist, and your guests will keep coming back for more.

-My Sangria Recipe has evolved over the years of tailgate parties in order to perfect it just right.
+My White Sangria Recipe has evolved over the years of tailgate parties in order to perfect it just right.

 Plus, it is perfect for Spring and Summer.

 Here is how it all began!